Cosmo-Tech/adt-twincache-connector/README.md

 **N.B:**

-- Default log level is set to 'info'
+- Default log level is set to 'INFO'
-- Default graph rotation is set to 1

 ## Tasks :